- More than 2 hours per day

 Other health schemes and tests available

 - DNA test - CNM - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear, carrier or affected dogs
+Find a list of tested dogs

 - DNA test - EIC - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear, carrier or affected dogs
+Find a list of tested dogs

 - DNA test - SD2 - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear, carrier or affected dogs
+Find a list of tested dogs

 - DNA test - HNPK - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear, carrier or affected dogs
+Find a list of tested dogs

-- Linkage test (DNA based) - Prcd-PRA - Find lists of clear dogs
+- Linkage test (DNA based) - Prcd-PRA - Find a list of tested dogs

 *CombiBreed - simple to use and easy to organise all-in-one DNA tests for breeders